Newman's Neck (44NB180)

 ceramic sherds include North Devon gravel-tempered wares, which was the best represented, and North Devon gravel-free.
 Other

-types include Buckley, Manganese Mottled earthenware, redware, tin-glazed earthenware, and Westerwald or Rhenish blue and
+types include Buckley earthenware, Manganese Mottled earthenware, redware, tin-glazed earthenware, and Westerwald or Rhenish blue and

 gray stoneware.
-The assemblage also includes 30 pieces of Morgan Jones and 11 pieces of colonoware.
+The assemblage also includes 30 fragments of Morgan Jones and eleven pieces of colonoware.
 The minimum vessel count

 for the site was estimated to be 60 vessels.
 Brad Hatch has included the ceramics and faunal remains from the site in his